 There is no need for a piece of fancy recording equipment while making an expressive reaction video as sometimes lightening up your gear can even expedite your work.
 And this is what VideoProc – a one-stop solution for doing reaction videos - is adept at.

 Step 1.
-Download and launch VideoProc Converter on your computer, and navigate to the Video Recorder panel.
+Download and launch VideoProc Converter AI on your computer, and navigate to the Recorder panel.

 Step 2.
 Select Screen & Webcam mode, and pick either 'record screen while showing webcam' or 'record webcam while showing screen'.